TheDejavu/MobSwords/README.md

 * /mobsword subtractbalance \<username> [value] - Remove from the balance of a user in mobsword currency.

 ## TODO:
-* Add plugin support for ShopGUIPlus and similar shop plugins to automatically gather the price of sugarcane.
+* Add plugin support for ShopGUIPlus and similar shop plugins to automatically gather the price of netherstars.